List of Hong Kong national security cases: Solidarity with Beijing Sitong Bridge protest (24 October 2022)

-Arson attack (26 October 2022)
+Arson attack (24 October 2022)

-Hong Kong NSD arrested a 22-year-old man on suspicion of five charges: terrorism, arson, conspiracy to commit arson, conspiracy to defraud, and money laundering.
-He was accused of committing arson at a Tsuen Wan Covid-19 testing station in May 2021, planning to carry out an arson attack on a Covid-19 testing centre, and defrauding a bank.
-The man was believed to be a member of two anti-government groups, Returning Valiant and Black Bloc and suspected of providing financial support.
+On 24 October 2022, the NSD arrested 22-year-old Cheung Ho-yeung in Yuen Long on five charges: terrorism, arson, conspiracy to commit arson, conspiracy to defraud, and money laundering.
+He was accused of committing arson at a Tsuen Wan COVID-19 testing station in May 2021, planning to carry out an arson attack on a COVID-19 testing centre, and defrauding a bank.
+The man was reported by local media to be a member of anti-government group Black Bloc and suspected of providing financial support to the group Returning Valiant.

-Six others have been arrested in connection with the offenses, including a 20-year-old man and a 52-year-old woman, both reportedly member of Black Bloc, for conspiracy to commit arson over the attempted arson attack.
+Six others were arrested in October 2022 connection with the offences, including a 20-year-old man and a 52-year-old woman, for conspiracy to commit arson over the attempted arson attack.
 The remaining two men and two women, aged between 36 and 43, were suspected of conspiring to defraud a bank while applying for a loan and successfully obtained around HK$4.7 million.
+A further man, aged 47, was arrested on 4 April 2023 in relation to the case, according to a police statement from that evening.
+Cheung was later charged on 20 April 2023 and subsequently denied bail by court; the seven named alleged co-conspirators were also charged under the NSL, in a separate case of Returning Valiant.
+On 12 May, on request from the prosecution, the NSL case of Cheung was moved to the High Court.
+On 16 November, the suspected defrauding cases of Cheung and three other defendants were transferred to the District Court.
+On 28 December, Cheung was sentenced to 6 years in prison with other members of Returning Valiant.